kwyxz/rom-manager/README.md

 With console games, it will:
  - browse a folder full of games
  - look for a unique name amongst various regional variants
+ - yes, this will still leave tons of duplicates, because there is no way any simple tool can know that "Dai Makai-Mura" is the same game as "Ghouls 'n Ghosts" without going through a curated database and no, I won't create one
  - trim out versions based off a configurable banned keyword list (like Demo, Beta, etc)
  - pick up the most interesting region following a configurable order
  - in my case, this means first USA (60Hz and english language) > France (I am french) > Europe > World > Japan (last resort when no other exist) ; again this is of course configurable